mdmushfiq11/Convolutional-Neural-Network-with-Ensemble-LEarning/README.md

 # Convolutional-Neural-Network-with-Ensemble-Learning
-Multivariate Time Series Classification using Convolutional Neural Network with Ensemble Learning for class imbalance Labelled the Multivariate Time Series using Sliding Window after labeling each row (one minute of a multivariate time time series) as either 0 or 1
+In this python notebook, Multivariate Time Series Classification is performed using Convolutional Neural Network with Ensemble Learning for dealing with class imbalance.
+Raw Multivariate Time Series is labelled using Sliding Window after labeling each row (one minute of a multivariate time time series) as either 0 or 1